Lean-Tree/platform-engineer-tech-task/README.md

 ### Instructions

-1. Use the same feature branch to make the Part 2 amends.
-2. Modify the Terraform code to meet the necessary acceptance criteria.
+1. Modify the Terraform code to meet the necessary acceptance criteria.
-3. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
+2. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
-4. Deploy your Terraform code to the Lean Tree Interviews AWS Account using credentials supplied during the interview.
+3. Deploy your Terraform code to the Lean Tree Interviews AWS Account using credentials supplied during the interview.

 ## Part 3 - Shell Scripting: Recursive Text Search